MixV2/EpicResearch/docs/auth/device_auth.md

-# Authenticating with Device Auth
+# Authenticating by Device Auth